IIT-EnergySystemModels/openTEPES/doc/rst/Introduction.rst

 ============
 The *Open Generation, Storage, and Transmission Operation and Expansion Planning Model with RES and ESS* **(openTEPES)** determines the investment plans of new facilities (generators, ESS, and lines) for supplying the forecasted demand at minimum cost.
 Tactical planning is concerned with time horizons of 10-20 years.
 Its objective is to evaluate the future generation, storage, and network needs.
-The main results are the guidelines for the future structure of the generation and transmission systems.
+The main results are the guidelines for the future structure of the generation, storage, and transmission systems.

 The **openTEPES** model presents a decision support system for defining the generation, storage, and transmission expansion plan (GEP+SEP+TEP) of a **large-scale electric system** at a tactical level, defined as a set of generation, storage, and network investment decisions for future years.
 The expansion candidates are pre-defined by the user, so the model determines the optimal decisions among those specified by the user.